ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 9. End

 Various other things can be inferred as well:
-- The animation particle system must be loaded in order to use its visual elements, and must be unloaded at some point before the script ends.
+- A animation particle system must be loaded in order to use its visual elements ("particle emitters"), and must be unloaded at some point before the script ends.
     - The unique animation particle system to load is specified in the second parameter of the `SetPlayAnim` (WazaEffectEditor name), `LoadParticleSystem` (Fexty's name), or `LoadParticleResource` (PokePlatinum) command (`33 00 00 00` in hex).
     - The animation particle system is also given a local ID to be referenced by later commands, and is specified in the first parameter of the same load command.
 - Each unique animation particle system has a number of literal visual elements within it, to which a specific visual element is played using the `LoadAnim` (WazaEffectEditor name) or `CreateEmitter` (Fexty's name and PokePlatinum) command (`2E 00 00 00` in hex).